hed-standard/hed-specification/docs/source/01_Introduction.md

 associating metadata with the experimental timeline to make datasets analysis-ready and machine-actionable.
-However, HED annotations and framework can be used to incorporate other types of metadata into analysis by providing a common API (Application Programming Interface) for building inter-operable tools.
+However, HED annotations and framework can be used to incorporate other types of metadata into analysis by providing a common API (Application Programming Interface) for building interoperable tools.

 This specification describes the official release of third generation of HED or HED-3G, which is HED version 8.0.0.